svix/svix-webhooks/README.md

     }'
 ```

-This is it, we now have operational webhooks enable for the default account.
+This is it, we now have operational webhooks enabled for the default account.
 The only thing left is adding an endpoint where the operational webhooks are going to be sent to.
 For example:

 ```
 curl -X 'POST' \